M&A Market Overview (2008-2018)

 It is impossible to predict when this will occur.
 Overvalued markets can remain overvalued for prolonged periods.
 However, the magnitude of the current deviation of the Cape Index from the mean has happened only 3 times before: 1929,1999/2000 and 2007/8.
 Major corrections in both public and private markets soon followed.

-Given current conditions, the smart money will be on the sell side of an M&A transaction in 2018 rather than the buy side.
+Economies around the world are slowing, global growth forecasts are falling and geopolitical/trade tensions are rising.
+Given current conditions, the smart money will be on the sell side of an M&A transaction in 2019 rather than on the buy side.